-$$dW = \beta \sum{i} WTP{i} + \sum{i} (\beta{i} - \beta) \left(WTP{i} - \frac{1}{n} \sum{j} WTP{j} \right),$$
+$$dW = \sum{i} \beta{i} WTP{i} = \beta \sum{i} WTP{i} + \sum{i} (\beta{i} - \beta) \left(WTP{i} - \frac{1}{n} \sum{j} WTP{j} \right),$$

 Like equivalent variations, the notion of equivalent income can be applied to any number of dimensions of quality of life.
 One simply has to fix a reference vector for these dimensions, and compute the equivalent income as the income that would yield the same satisfaction if quality of life were at the reference level.
 Equivalent income equals ordinary income minus the willingness to pay to have quality of life at the reference level.
 Considering market prices as an element of quality of life, one obtains the money-metric utility and a rigorous way to perform PPP corrections of income.
 Considering household size as an element of quality of life for individuals, one can compute the equivalent income that would give the member of a household the same individual satisfaction if he belonged to a reference type of household (e.g., if he were single).
-This method, proposed for instance in Browning et al. (2006), appears superior to standard household equivalence scales which are not identifiable from market demand in absence of heroic assumptions.29 Considering the risk of unemployment, it is natural to compute the certainty equivalent income by deducting a risk premium from ordinary income.
-Considering leisure, there are several reasonable possibilities highlighted in the theory of fair allocation, not all of which consist in computing an equivalent income.
-A simple option is to take a reference quantity of labor.30 In order to compare the standard of living across OECD countries, Fleurbaey and Gaulier (2007) have used the equivalent income approach for the corrections concerning leisure, health, the risk of unemployment, and household size.
+This method, proposed for instance in Browning et al. (2006), appears superior to standard household equivalence scales which are not identifiable from market demand in absence of heroic assumptions.44 Considering the risk of unemployment, it is natural to compute the certainty equivalent income by deducting a risk premium from ordinary income.
+Considering leisure, there are several reasonable possibilities highlighted in the theory of fair allocation, not all of which

-$^{^{29}}$ It is shown in Fleurbaey and Gaulier (2007) that if one assumes that households spend half of their budget on local public goods and the rest on private goods, and that individuals are identical within households, these individual equivalence scales based on equivalent income coincide with the OECD household equivalence scales relying on the square root of household size.
+44For a synthesis on household equivalence scales, see Lewbel (1997).
+Equivalence scales based on individual equivalent income may ultimately provide familiar formulae.
+It is shown in Fleurbaey and Gaulier (2007) that if one assumes that households spend half of their budget on local public goods and the rest on private goods, and that individuals are identical within households, equivalence scales based on individual equivalent income coincide with the OECD household equivalence scales relying on the square root of household size.